 Marvel’s first movie with an Asian lead character is moving forward.
 His name is Kim Jong-un AKA “Rocket Man”.
 He’s nice & cool.
 No wonder people worship him.
 His superpower is in his charm.
 You love him.
 When rocket man uses his superpower you see him as “Pussycat” (by marvel comics).
 He’s impossible to resist.
 Donald Trump and Vladimir Putin are seduced the first moment they meet Pussycat.

 No one knows anything about Pussycats undercover secret mission.
 It’s to get all of the world’s nuclear missiles into his control.
-To stay in control he transforms into an illusion to look like any women in the marvel swimsuit issue.
-Trump and Putin are wooed into giving away all of their missile codes.
-And the only way to save the world from the Americans and Communists is to obtain a new world order.
+And to stay in control he transforms into an illusion to look like any woman in the marvel swimsuit issue.
+The makeover and charm is incapable of being resisted.
+So, Trump and Putin are wooed into giving away all of their secret nuclear missile codes.
+And the only way to save the world from the Americans and Communists is to obtain a New World Order.

 But with a great superpower, there’s a great superpower weakness.
 Rocketman launches all of the missiles into the ocean.
 The world is safe once again.

 I like to welcome you to the Supergod(s)!
 “We use super hero’s to get our moral code, and Pop Culture is our new Mtyhlogoy.
 What a crazy power that any of us wield.
 It’s like doing an ongoing series of the Bible.
 Our Moral Code.
 As Diehard Fans = “Followers” (Disciples) you’re loyal and have an intense Love & Hate of new ideas in mythology.
 It’s our religion of how we act and what to believe.”